k2view-academy/K2View-Academy/articles/TDM/tdm_gui/26_task_execution.md

 ## Task Execution Order

-A TDM task can include multiple LUs with a flat or hierarchical structure and post-execution processes.
+A TDM task can include multiple LUs with either a flat or hierarchical structure, and post-execution processes.

 The execution of the related task's components runs in the following order: